timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 ```

 ## Restore hypertables in Timescale Cloud
-After pre-data migration, your hypertables from Managed Service for TimescaleDB
+After pre-data migration, your hypertables from your source database become
-become regular PostgreSQL tables in Cloud.
+regular PostgreSQL tables in Cloud.
 Recreate your hypertables in Cloud to
 restore them.

 <procedure>